-Gross written premium for the year increased to €347,757k.
-There is growth across all lines and notably within insurance of property, general liability, marine, professional lines, and other specialty lines as the Company is expanding its European operations.
+Gross written premium for the year increased to €415,269k.
+There has been growth across most lines and notably within insurance of general liability, marine and non-proportional reinsurance as the Company is expanding its European operations.

-Net earned premiums have increased to €47,670k.
+Net earned premiums have increased to €56,112k.
 The Company continues to mitigate insurance risk via ceded reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.
 This approach provides additional capacity for growth, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business whilst retaining a reduced share of start-up underwriting risk.

-The Company recorded a profit on the overall technical result of &8,255k in 2020.
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) is 61%.
-Net claims incurred, amounted to &33,212k mainly driven by property including agriculture, general liability and marine, aviation and transport lines of business.
-Net operating expenses during 2020 of &6,203k included administrative expenses and acquisition costs net of reinsurance commissions.
+The Company recorded a loss on the overall technical result of $\in$ (99)k in 2021.
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) is 67%.
+Net claims incurred, amounted to $\in$ 43,411k mainly driven by property including agriculture, general liability and marine, aviation and transport lines of business.
+Net operating expenses during 2021 of $\in$ 12,800k included administrative expenses and acquisition costs net of reinsurance commissions.